slowernews/wisdom-tldr/README.md

 > *'Don’t be afraid to be alone.
 Don’t be afraid to be committed.
 Fear is the most limiting quality a person has.' -- Michelangelo*

 > *'Our fearlessness shall be our secret weapon.' -- John Green*

+> *'The greatest barrier to success is the fear of failure.' -- Sven Goran Eriksson*

+> *'You always have two choices: your commitment versus your fear.' -- Sammy Davis Jr.*

 ===
 ###On past